Blog Title

 If you’re coming from the private sector, you may be surprised to learn how many requirements, restrictions, and overall level of oversight there is for USACE project schedules.
 The schedule requirements are important to understand because if they’re overlooked or not executed correctly you could end up with project issues or delays in progress payments - which isn’t good for anyone.

-The requirements we talk about in this article are from the standard UFGS 01 32 01.00 10 specification, which is used for USACE projects with any level of complexity.
+The requirements we talk about in this article are from the standard UFGS 01 32 01.00 10 specification, which is typically used for USACE projects with any level of complexity.
 While we’re focusing on USACE projects for this article, these requirements may also apply to other agencies using this specification, including NAVFAC, AFCEC, NASA, and the VA.

 3 Things to Know: